I grew up with two important father figures : a giant beta camera and Jurassic Park toys.

-And through that you can see my entire life: the fascination of small monsters you could transform in ordinary shapes and this huge device, more than half my size, which could record everything I saw.
+Through those you can see my entire life: the fascination of small monsters and this huge device, more than half my size, which could record everything I saw.

 When I was 11, I got 'Lego Studio' a Lego movie set with its own mini-camera and mini-editing software.
-All my stop-motion learning come from here as I worked on a set cut out for my size.
+This was the start of so many stop-motion animations that I continue today.

 Every morning before going to school, at the age of 13, I watched a film.
 I got up two hours before the classes began and before getting some instruction, I educated myself with Polanski, Spielberg, Weir, Kubrick, Lynch - to name but a few - for more than four years.